CartoDB/documentation/app/content/deck-gl/customizing-the-cartolayer-style.md

 ### Accessors

-[Accessors](https://deck.gl/docs/developer-guide/using-layers#accessors) are properties that allows us to have fine grain control of the visual configuration applied to features.
+[Accessors](https://deck.gl/docs/developer-guide/using-layers#accessors) are properties that allow us to have fine grain control of the visual configuration applied to features.
 They are a powerful instrument to create advanced visualizations.

 We can set the accessor property to a function and this function will be executed for each one of the features.
 This function must return a data type compatible with the property: for instance if you are specifying a color (`getFillColor`, `getLineColor`), you must return an RGB[A] array; if you are specifying the circle radius or the line width, you must return a number.